Rabbi Isaac Lichtenstein, ‘I love Yeshua my Messiah’ (1824-1909)

 It was no wonder that Lichtenstein held the view that Christ Himself had to be the plague and the curse of the Jews.
 It was remarkable therefore that the exact anti-Jewish crime in Tiszaezlár, where many misused the name of Christ as a cover for their practices, drove the Rabbi to read the Brit haChadashah for the first time.

-New though familiar
+New but familiar

 After some hesitation Isaac Lichtenstein opened the book, turned over its leaves and read.
 “Immediately I was captured by the greatness, power and glory of this Book, formerly a sealed book to me.
 All seemed so new, yet also very familiar.
 It was like the sight of an old friend who has laid aside his dusty, travel-worn garments, and appeared in festive attire, like a bridegroom in wedding robes.”
 Lichtenstein could come to only one conclusion, “Yeshua is the Messiah!”

 For some years Rabbi Lichtenstein kept these convictions to himself.
 He began, however, to preach new doctrines in his synagogue, which both interested and astonished his hearers.
-At last he couldn’t contain himself any longer, preaching one Sabbath about the whited sepulchre, he openly avowed that his subject was taken from the Brit haChadashah.
+At last he couldn’t contain himself any longer, preaching one Sabbath about the whited sepulcher, he openly avowed that his subject was taken from the Brit haChadashah.
 Subsequently he spoke of Yeshua as the true Mashiach, the Redeemer of Israel.

 Ultimately he embodied his ideas in three publications, which created a tremendous sensation among the Jews, not only in Hungary, but also throughout Europe.
 No wonder, for here was an old and respected Rabbi, still in office, calling upon his people to align themselves under the banner of Yeshua of Nazareth.